sage-etcher/shell-benchmark/README.md

 ## Usage

-Run from an `sh` compatible shell.
+Run from an `bash` compatible shell.
+Multithreaded make jobs `-jn` are known to break output.
+If issues occur please use `-j1`.

 `bmake test-all` to run all tests (default behavior)
 `bmake list-tests` to list available tests